 b Additional adjustment for glycemic load.

-- The negative correlation between total, soluble or insoluble dietary fiber intake and body mass index was significant after controlling for potential confounders
+- The negative correlation between total, soluble or insoluble dietary Fiber intake and BMI was significant after controlling for potential confounders

 - Dietary glycemic index and glycemic load were positively correlated with BMI after controlling for potential confounders